AKUINO/LoRanne/README.md

 * BER from ASN.1
 * SensML: https://tools.ietf.org/html/rfc8428

-The one we propose is more compact if we intend to develop our own protocol instead of LoRaWAN (or other IoT protocol that would be compact enough for LoRa).
+The one we propose is more compact so we intend to develop our own protocol instead of LoRaWAN (or other IoT protocol that would be compact enough for LoRa).
 * Sensors Data message: a 32 bits timestamp followed by a sequence of key-value pairs with our proposed encoding:
   * key: 5 bits (sensor id 0 to 31) (higher bits of 1st byte).
 A key may appear in multiple key-value pairs (array of values)
   * value encoding format: 3 bits (0 to 7) in the same byte (lower bits)